 Black 35 2905 33.5 118

 Hole Descriptions: Midville is on the short side but it does not lack challenges.
 This is immediately evident on the 1st hole, a straightaway 355 yard par 4.
 Fences line OB on the left side and a huge tree blocks the middle of the fairway about 160 yards from the teebox.
 While the tree is aesthetically pleasing, it sometimes punishes good drives and shouldn’t be there.

 After a nice solid 165 yard par 3, the 6th hole is the only par 5.
 At 535 yards, this long three-shotter plays downhill the entire length.
 This elevated teebox features some surprisingly scenic views of central Rhode Island.
 Trees line the left while the right is more open but contains a hidden bunker at 245 yards.

-General Comments: There is no driving range at Midville, and pace of play has varied quite considerably.
+General Comments: There’s no driving range at Midville, and pace of play has varied quite considerably.
 Usually pretty empty, I made the mistake of getting stuck behind a league one time and waited on every tee.

-Verdict: Centrally located in Rhode Island, the short but challenging Midville offers an extremely fun round that I highly recommend.
+Verdict: Centrally located in Rhode Island, the short but challenging Midville offers a fun round that I highly recommend.
 It is indeed one of the best 9 hole courses in the state.